jorgejuanp/pongGameWithProcessing/README.md

 # create Pong game With Processing
 This is the Processing sketch I used to create a simple Pong game.

-Controls for Left Player:
-Q key: UP
-A key: DOWN

-Controls for Right Player:
-Arrow keys: UP / DOWN
+Controls for Left Player: Q key / UP, A key / DOWN Controls for Right Player: Arrow keys for UP / DOWN

 ## Basic Process
 1. **Idea**—Start with an idea.